NN4Neurosim/nn4n/docs/CTRNN.md

 - [ ] Test different activation functions
 - [x] Bias when using dale's law?
 - [ ] If the masks are not set, there need default values.
-- [ ] Potentially user can choose to enfore `new_synapse` or not for a specific layer
+- [x] Potentially user can choose to enfore `new_synapse` or not for a specific layer
 - [x] Re-write Dale's law such that it can still work when `new_synapse` is not enforced.
-- [ ] Can InputLayer and OutputLayer weights be negative when Dale's law enforced?
+- [x] Can InputLayer and OutputLayer weights be negative when Dale's law enforced? checked.
+- [x] Check if bias is not change when use_bias = False
+- [ ] Merge hidden_bias, input_bias, output_bias to a single parameter
+- [ ] Merge hidden_dist, input_dist, output_dist to a single parameter
+- [ ] Check different exc_pct
+- [ ] Consider to design 'allow_negative' better so that it won't be so verbotic